SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             marks:
               -
                 type: bold
-            text: 'Workshop proposals will be accepted from April 10 - May 22, 2023.'
+            text: 'Workshop proposals will be accepted through May 22, 2023.'
       -
         type: set
         attrs: